How to Improve Indoor Air Quality Using Sensor Data

 In this post, we discuss indoor air quality and how it impacts people’s well-being and productivity at work.
 We’ll also look at how sensor data and analytics can help you gain insight into environmental factors.
-And how to improve the indoor air quality by using these insights.
+And how to improve indoor air quality by using insights derived from IoT sensor data.

 Can buildings make you sick?